lisiCAO/DHRMS-BE/README.md

 ### Main Branches

 - `main`/`master`: This branch contains the official release history.
 Always ensure the code on the `main` branch is in a deployable state.
 - `develop`: This is the main development branch containing the next release cycle's code.
-All feature branches are branched from and merged back into `develop`.
+All feature branches are branched from and merged back into `develop`

 ### Supporting Branches